 Natalie Cortez will continue in the role of Anita for the remainder of the Broadway run (Karen Olivo, who won a Tony Award for her performance, will not return per doctor's orders).

-The cast currently stars Matthew Hydzik, Josefina Scaglione, Natalie Cortez, John Arthur Greene, George Akram and Jeremy Jordan leading a cast of 48.
+Matt Shingledecker will play the role of Tony on Wednesday evenings and Sunday matinees beginning Oct.
+13. The cast currently stars Matthew Hydzik, Josefina Scaglione, Natalie Cortez, John Arthur Greene, George Akram and Jeremy Jordan leading a cast of 48.

 A national touring production will launch in Detroit Sept.
 30.